stellar/slingshot/spec/ZkVM.md

 7. Transaction log is empty.
 8. Array of signature verification keys is empty.
 9. Array of deferred point operations is empty.
-10. High-level variables: attached variables for [mintime and maxtime](#time-bounds).
+10. High-level variables: empty.
-10. Constraint system: empty (time bounds are constants that appear only within linear combinations of actual variables).
+11. Constraint system: empty (time bounds are constants that appear only within linear combinations of actual variables).

 Then, the VM executes the current program till completion: